 Dosa is made from black lentils and rice and is a lot like eating a crêpe.
 It is very common in Southern India and is a favorite breakfast item.
 You can get them filled with a variety of fillings such as paneer cheese, potatoes, tomatoes, and onions.

 Rasgulla are milk cheese dumplings that are cooked in a sugar syrup.
 This Bengali dessert has a spongy texture and are traditionally sold in clay pots which keep them cooler which is better for the dessert.
-With every bite, the sugar syrup oozes into your mouth which makes them a fun snack to eat.
+Finally, with every bite, the sugar syrup oozes into your mouth which makes them a fun snack to eat.

 What is your favorite Indian street food?
 Let me know in the comments below!